-Answer Here: We are really busy we will get back to you later in the day, what can I say!
-Okay, day one gone by, day two coming up.
+Answer Here: We are really busy we will get back to you later in the day, what can I say?
+Okay, day one has gone by, and day two coming up.
 I say to myself I won’t call the dealership till just before noon.
-Finally, I made the call just before noon, As the phone continues to ring and then click over to voice mail to leave a message and I will get back to you as soon as possible says the recorded message from the Service Writer.
+Finally, I made the call just before noon, As the phone continues to ring and then click over to voice mail to leave a message I will get back to you as soon as possible says the recorded message from the Service Writer.

 I think this is pretty much standard procedure, what do you readers think?

-I left my message, wanting to know about any details they had to share with me, what else could I do, so I hung up and continues to wait for a return call.
+I left my message, wanting to know about any details they had to share with me, and what else could I do, so I hung up and continues to wait for a return call.

 Late afternoon day two, a call from the dealership with repair suggestions on tackling the truck’s problem.
 Suggestion to replace all spark plugs and spark plug wiring harness to correct the code (P0300) misfire issue.
-Owner me, says will that fix my truck’s misfire problem.
+Owner me, says will that fix my truck’s misfire problem?

 The service writer says that’s our first step towards fixing the (PO300) code issue.
 So “8” spark plugs get changed.

 Then we will see where we go from there, says he.
-Oh! so that may or may not correct my engine misfire issue?
+Oh! so that may or may not correct my engine misfire issue.
 I agree to the step towards finding my misfire problem and I am thinking, okay it’s been 45,000 km since I changed my spark plugs and have not changed my spark plug wire set, in over 200,000 km.
 Go ahead do it, I say to the service writer.

 The service Writer says he will call me back with the results, but probably tomorrow, my calculations should be day three.

 Day three is here now, and a call from the dealership coming my way, I answer, and we go through the good morning exchanges, and the service writer says well I have good news for you.
 The new spark plugs and wires are working fine, but there is still a misfire in your engine.